World Cup '26

 Lawrence Ati-Zigi

-St. Gallen · Reliable first-choice shot-stopper
+St. Gallen · First-choice goalkeeper

 • 12